dannyc-dev/Stack-Based-Buffer-Overflow/README.md

 Using that information we can set a break point at the first printf function and learn (with the help of some testing) that the padding needed to reach the first input paramter is 104.
 You can see this in action here (we use python to generate 104 A's and see the memmove() now contains our payload deadbeef):

-*Note: Look at the next step if you need help with setting breakpoints and analyzing the stack*
+*Note: Look at the next step if you need help with setting breakpoints and analyzing the stack because you will need to do it to find the other padding*

 ![alt text](screenshot/8.png)

-Now let's also use those function addresses to set break points and analyze the registers at those breakpoints.
+Now let's also use those function addresses to set break points and analyze the registers and stack at those breakpoints.
 Let's set a breakpoint at the second input function and analyze the stack:

 ![alt text](screenshot/9.png)

-We can use one of the addresses after the x/10x $sp command as our return point of execution (for example I use - 0xc82003bd60) to begin writing our exploit.
-To do that we use the pwntools library and use all the information we gathered thus far:
+We can use one of the addresses after the x/10x $sp command as our return point of execution (for example I use - 0xc82003bd60) and begin writing our exploit.
+To do that we use the pwntools library as well as all the useful information we gathered thus far:

 ![alt text](screenshot/10.png)